SPRING SEMESTER OUTING ON FRIDAY, APRIL 24 IS CANCELLED

 You would be our guest.
 There is no cost to you other than your valuable time and willingness to share your business golf experience.

-The outing format is a 9-hole team scramble followed by lunch and a structured networking exercise.
-Two 9-hole scrambles will take place: one on the front nine and one on the back nine.
+The outing format is a unique 12-hole team scramble followed by lunch and introductions.
+Two 12-hole scrambles will take place.
 Each scramble will include contest holes for women and men as well as team prizes for 1st, 2nd and 3rd place teams.

 8:30-9:00 am Registration (look for me at the business professional’s registration table)